tmcw/big/README.md

 But if you want traditional code highlighting, you can include [highlight.js](https://highlightjs.org/) to do just that.
 You'll want to include [the library](https://highlightjs.org/download/), and use `hljs.initHighlightingOnLoad();` like [in their usage instructions](https://highlightjs.org/usage/).

 ### Themes

-Big presentations are tweakable, so you can design yours from scratch, or by customizing one of the default themes, but there are also a few default themes so that you can get going with a solid aesthetic right off the bat.
+Big presentations are hackable, so you can design yours from scratch, or by customizing one of the default themes, but there are also a few default themes so that you can get going with a solid aesthetic right off the bat.

 At the very least, themes are CSS files.
 You can pick a theme by picking one in the `themes` directory.
 Bundled with Big are these themes: